 Robert Z. Gussin, Ph.D. has served as a director since March 2003.
 Dr. Gussin worked at Johnson & Johnson for 26 years, most recently as Chief Scientific Officer and Corporate Vice President, Science and Technology from 1986 through his retirement in 2000.
-Dr. Gussin served on the board of directors of Duquesne University and the advisory boards of the Duquesne University Pharmacy School and the University of Michigan Medical School Department of Pharmacology.
+Dr. Gussin served on the board of directors of Duquesne University and the advisory boards of the Duquesne University Pharmacy School and the University of

+Michigan Medical School Department of Pharmacology.
 Dr. Gussin received his B.S. and M.S. degrees and D.Sc. with honors from Duquesne University and his Ph.D. in Pharmacology from the University of Michigan, Ann Arbor.

 Michael J. O'Donnell, Esq. has served as a director since June 1998.
-Mr. O'Donnell has been a member of the law firm of Morrison & Foerster LLP since 2011.
-Morrison & Foerster LLP is the Company's corporate counsel and provides legal services to the Company.
+Mr. O'Donnell has been a partner in the law firm of Orrick, Herrington & Sutcliffe LLP since June 2021.
+Orrick, Herrington & Sutcliffe LLP is the Company's corporate counsel and provides legal services to the Company.
+Previously, Mr. O'Donnell was a member of Morrison & Foerster LLP from 2011 to 2021.
 Mr. O'Donnell serves as corporate counsel to numerous public and private biopharmaceutical and life sciences companies.
 Previously, Mr. O'Donnell was a member of Wilson Sonsini Goodrich & Rosati.
 Mr. O'Donnell received his J.D., cum laude, from Harvard University and his B.A. from Bucknell University, summa cum laude.